-i.
 Trade receivables

-Provisions for doubtful accounts are made on a customer-by-customer basis.
+Expected credit losses are made on a customer-by-customer basis.
 All write downs against receivables are recorded within sales, general and administrative expense in the statement of operations.
 The Company is exposed to credit-related losses on sales to customers outside North America due to potentially higher risks of collectability.

-Amounts receivable as of December 31, 2017, and December 31, 2016, consist of:
+Trade receivables as of December 31, 2018, and December 31, 2017, consist of: